NWTC/InflowWind/Source/README_TODO.txt

    -- summary file writing

-Driver
--- Update driver to work with updated code
--- input file for the driver  -- keep the other method with some enhancement -- list of points to pass in at each timestep (grid) (3D cartesian grid for summary file output -- see feature 1) --

 Additional items
 -- CertTests and examples for each type of file.
 -- change all documentation to refer to uniform wind instead of hub-height